Fort Worth Catastrophic Injury Attorney

 When an injury is so severe that your life is permanently altered, it can take significant physical, emotional, and financial tolls on you and your family.
 It’s really hard to put a price on a catastrophic injury, as every case is different.
 However, these types of injuries can easily cost victims hundreds of thousands of dollars – or millions – over the course of their lives.

-When we look at the cost of a catastrophic injury we look at two things: economic and non-economic costs.
+When Jason Stephens looks at the cost of a catastrophic injury, he looks at two things: economic and non-economic costs.

 Economic costs (or damages) refer to the verifiable financial expenses or losses related to your catastrophic injury.
 This can include: